Halvor William Sanden

 Breaking is a way to get the content to fit inside a layout or the viewport.
 But the content should be the driving factor for the layout, not the other way around.
 At some point, it will cause more harm than introducing scrolling.

-For tables, this happens relatively quickly, and I recommend horizontal scrolling.
+For tables and large code examples, this happens relatively quickly, and I recommend horizontal scrolling.
 Being able to convey meaning through words is more important than fitting letters inside a cell or viewport.
 This calls for flexibility and calculations instead of one all-powerful setting and detail control.
 Stuff that you have to work with real data in a browser to achieve.
+I see some also do this on headings, I’m not entirely convinced about that idea.